 Here are a few of those tips which you can use to convince your loved one to bathe.

-If you parents want to bathe on their own, and to do this alone in their home, along with all the devices and safety equipment you can install, there is a brand new medical alert system called Walabot Home.
+If your parents want to bathe on their own, and to do this alone in their home, along with all the devices and safety equipment you can install, there is a brand-new medical alert system called Vayyar Home.

-The system is for bathrooms, and using radio waves it can tell if a person has fallen immediately, and then call their emergency contacts.
+Using radio waves, it can tell if a person has fallen immediately, and then call their emergency contacts.
+It is way more accurate than any other fall detection system – up to 4 times more.

-The system will automatically call the telephones of nominated contacts in an emergency.
+The system will automatically call the telephones of nominated contacts in an emergency, or can be used with an existing PERS system, and linked to a monitoring center.

 Walk-in bathtub and shower unit